 Enjoy a drink at the Parade and appreciate the view of the Cathedral

 We can't end this article without mentioning the Parade.
 It's a big square lined with chestnut trees.
-It's full of restaurants and outside terraces in summer.
-Perfect for a drink on warmer days.
-(Ps: Another square great for a drink is the Markt.)
+It's full of restaurants and outside terraces in summertime.
+Perfect for a drink outside on warmer days.
+(Ps: Another square great for a drink is the Markt).

 St Jans Cathedral Den Bosch

-You can enjoy the church daily between 9 a.m and 5 p.m.
+You can enjoy the church daily on the inside between 9 a.m and 5 p.m.
 But access can be limited or changed due to events and church services.

-Why not climb the tower of the St. Jans cathedral too?
+And why not climb the tower of the St. Jans cathedral when you're here?

-The group of volunteers that run the boat tours on the Binnendieze also offer a daily (except for Mondays) opportunity to climb the St. Jans cathedral tower with a guide.
+The group of volunteers that run the boat tours on the "Binnendieze" also offer a daily opportunity to climb the St. Jans cathedral tower with a guide (except for Mondays).

 Tours leave in the afternoon up to 3 times daily.
 During the climb, your guide will tell you all about the tower itself, like the belfry, the clock mechanism, and an exhibition showing the history, the construction, and restoration of the tower.

-Please note that tours are officially only in Dutch.
+Please note that tours are officially in Dutch only.
 Depending on the proficiency of your guide, you can always ask to give some explanation in English too.
 Or ask a fellow group member to help you understand what the guide is saying.

-Also note that it's a stiff climb on small, centuries-old, stairs to reach the top at the height of 43 meters.
-Once you are up there, you give yourself first a pat on the shoulder.
-Then you are rewarded with a magnificent view of the city.
+Also note that it's a stiff climb on small, centuries-old stairs to reach the top at the height of 43 meters (140ft).
+Once you are up there, it's important to first give yourself a pat on the shoulder.
+Then you're rewarded with a magnificent view of the city.
 And the surrounding villages as well.
 You can watch for miles on a clear day.